The horse before the cart – or was it the other way round?

 In 2011, Ford US stopped making the Panther platform and, with the end of the Crown Victoria, the Système Panhard disappeared from American Ford saloons, leaving just the Cadillac CTS and ATS and the Chrysler 300 to carry on in the US.
 So, despite the fact that DKW, later Audi, led with a front wheel drive production car around 85 years ago, and the presence of both Ford and GM’s European operations, the last true bastion of the Système Panhard remains Germany.
 BMW and Mercedes may dabble with front and four wheel drive, but a significant core of their customers still expect their rear wheels only to be driven.
 Many, possibly the majority, of them would not recognise the particular qualities that such a car possesses but they know that it is the ‘driver’s choice’.
 Despite their success, Volkswagen Group’s complete disinterest in producing rear driven machines has always ensured that Audi are viewed by the snobbish motoring world with a touch of suspicion – a bit light on their feet maybe?

 Panhard itself dumped Le Système after the Second World War, realising that there was a better way to drive their innovative, small, front drive, twin cylinder saloon car, the Dyna X. By that time, Citroën had already gone over to front wheel drive and the other French manufacturers began to either follow Citroën’s lead or to put their engines in the back.
 From 1975, only Peugeot, and for a short while Talbot, kept Le Système alive in their large cars until, in 1992, the 505 ceased production and Le Système Panhard ceased to be employed in any French car.
 By this time Panhard was, appropriately enough, owned by Peugeot but had actually ceased making cars 25 years before, whilst under Citroën ownership.
-But the Panhard name is durable.
-Taken over by Citroën, then sold off by Peugeot it is now owned by Renault and continues to be used on police and military vehicles although, as you might expect, none of them uses Le Système, being all 4x4s.
+But the Panhard name was durable.
+Taken over by Citroën, then sold off by Peugeot to Renault, Panhard became part of the Renault Trucks Group, which is now actually owned by Volvo, and continued to produce police and military vehicles although, as you might expect, none of them used Le Système, being all 4x4s.
+The last Panhard, the PVP, was produced up until 2012.